 So that would be a pretty big number.
-For this, for that matrix A, the condition number of that matrix A is up around 10^(6).
-The condition number of that matrix is up around 10^(6) even though it's eigenvalues are one and one because when I form A transpose A, those eigenvalues will jump all over.
+For this, for that matrix A, the condition number of that matrix A is up around 10^6.
+The condition number of that matrix is up around 10^6 even though its eigenvalues are one and one because when I form A transpose A, those eigenvalues will jump all over.
 And then probably this thing will have eigenvalues way up and the condition number will be high.
-OK.
+Okay.
 So that's a little, you'll meet condition number.
 MATLAB shows it, and you naturally wonder what is this?
 Well, if it's a positive definite matrix, it's just the ratio lambda_max to lambda_min and it tells you as it gets bigger that means the matrix is tougher to work with.
-OK.
+Okay.
 We have just five minutes left to say a few words about QR.
-OK, can I do that in just a few minutes?
+Okay, can I do that in just a few minutes?
 And much more is in the codes.

-OK, what's the deal with OR?
+Okay, what's the deal with QR?
 I'm starting with a matrix A. Let's make it two by two, a two by two.
-OK, it's got a couple of columns.
+Okay, it's got a couple of columns.
 Can I draw them?
 So it's got a column there, that's its first column and it's got another column there, maybe that's not a very well conditioned matrix.
-Those are the columns of a.
-Plotted in the plane, two space.
-OK, so now the Gram-Schmidt idea is out of those columns, get forced to normal columns.
-Get from A to Q. So the Gram-Schmidt idea is, out of these two vectors, two axes that are not at 90 degrees produce vectors that are at 90 degrees.
+Those are the columns of A. Plotted in the plane, two-space.
+Okay, so now the Gram-Schmidt idea is: out of those columns, get orthonormal columns.
+Get from A to Q. So the Gram-Schmidt idea is, out of these two vectors, two axes that are not at 90 degrees, produce vectors that are at 90 degrees.
 Actually, you can guess how you're going to do it.
-Let me say, OK I'll settle for that direction, that can be my first direction, q 1.
-What should be q 2?
-If that direction is the right one for q_1 I say OK I'll settle for that, what's the q_2 guy?
+Let me say, okay, I'll settle for that direction, that can be my first direction, q_1.
+What should be q_2?
+If that direction is the right one for q_1 I say okay, I'll settle for that, what's the q_2 guy?
 Well, what am I going to do?
 I mean, Gram thought of it and Schmidt thought of it.
 Schmidt was a little later, but it wasn't, like that hard to think of it.
 What do you do here?
 Well, we know how to do projections from this least squares.
 What am I looking for?
 Subtract off the projection, right.
 Take the projection and subtract it off and be left with the component that's perpendicular.
-So this will be the q_1 direction and this will be, this guy e, that what we call e would tell me the q_2 direction.
+So this will be the q_1 direction and this will be, this guy e, what we called e, would tell me the q_2 direction.
 And then we could make those into unit vectors and we'd be golden.